 1. Choose Between Mainland and Free Zone

 Mainland companies can work anywhere in the UAE.
 You can serve local customers, bill government and corporate clients, and handle import/export, customs clearance, last-mile delivery, and local distribution.
+The company structure for many transport businesses is often set up as an LLC to limit shareholder liability, depending on the chosen jurisdiction.

 2. Get Government Approvals